CONTACT OTTO HERE

 13124 M1873 TROWEL bayonet.
 GUARANTEED ORIGINAL.
 Tip slightly worn and almost no bluing left but the patent marking is abnormally clear.

-13157 Leather gripped M4 bayonet with M8 scabbard.
+13157 Leather gripped M4 bayonet/Fighting Knife with M8 scabbard.
 Imperial bayonet has had the crossguard marking defaced.
 BM Co. scabbard is a genuine M8 with the short belt loop frog and no hook.
-The pommel was replaced with an M3 knife pommel but has the correct staking on the tang.
+The pommel is an M3 knife pommel with the correct staking on the tang and no provision for mounting on a rifle.
 The blade has also had the profile of the false edge altered.
-I cannot conceive why the bayonet would have been retrofitted to M3 knife status but that seems to be the case.
+These were made from spare or possibly rejected parts and sold commercially during WWII and afterwards.

 13338 M4 bayonet with M8 scabbard.
 UTICA bayonet with leather grip and no plastic washers.
 Scabbard is correct M8 with short frog and no belt hooks.
 Grip is missing half of one leather washer.